Outstanding payload and towing capacity from this surprisingly refined pickup

 SsangYong Musso engine and gearboxes

-There’s just one engine on offer – a 2.2-litre turbodiesel – and you get a six-speed manual gearbox as standard, with an Aisin six-speed automatic transmission available as an extra-cost option.
+There’s just one engine on offer – a 2.2-litre turbodiesel – and you get a six-speed manual gearbox as standard, with a six-speed automatic transmission available as an extra-cost option on the shorter model.

-Either way, the Musso has some impressive statistics as a workhorse too, with a 3.2-tonne braked towing weight for the manual model and 3.5 tonnes for the auto.
+Either way, the Musso has some impressive statistics as a workhorse, with a minimum 3.2-tonne (3,200kg) braked towing weight - rising to 3.5 tonnes (3,500kg) for auto models, including the Rhino LWB - and huge gross train weights (GTW).

 SsangYong Musso four-wheel drive system